 Opposite the living room, the dining room ceiling had been lowered slightly, so was missing its original beams.
 New beams were installed to match those in the living room and the entry hall, along with new wainscot, and light fixtures from Rejuvenation.
 A new custom window replaced the existing small piano window to allow more natural light into the room.
 In signature RAMSA style, Brewer designed a new built-in buffet in which to store his collection of antique English transfer ware.
 “People love the period-style built-ins in our houses,” he says, “so I added what might have been appropriate historically to the style of my house.”

-Upstairs, the second-floor layout originally mirrored the first with four small rooms and no real master bedroom.
+Upstairs, in typical American Foursquare fashion, the second-floor layout originally mirrored the first with four small rooms and no real master bedroom.
 Brewer removed a wall and moved a door to create a large bedroom with windows on three sides, and French doors that open to the balcony above the entry porch.
 The remaining two rooms serve as a guest bedroom, with a new built-in closet, and the study, which overlooks the porch and features new bookcases for Brewer’s large collection of books on architecture and interior design.
 Above, the attic dormer room serves as both a second guest bedroom and a sewing room for Brewer’s partner Barbara Brust, who works in the theater-costuming department at Juilliard.

 Brewer drew upon his broad knowledge of the history of interior architecture to be his own interior designer.
 A long-time frequenter of Chelsea Flea Market and “antiques row” on Brooklyn’s Atlantic Avenue, his acquisitions generally date from 1830-1910.
 More important than finishing touches, however, is a solid foundation.
 “For all the houses we work on in my office, the architects develop the look of the room – the architecture,” says Brewer.
 “I always feel that’s what the best interiors are about, and that the interior design supports that.”